tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 The following example creates an image, chooses the brush tool, selects a small circular brush shape, selects a red color, then draws a line:

 	-- set the size of the image
 	set the rect of the templateImage to 100,100,400,400 create image
 	choose brush tool
 	set the brush to 8
 	set the brushColor to red -- could use an RGB triplet here set the dragSpeed to 20 -- very slow drag from 120,120 to 300,300

-For more information, see the entries for the **templateImage**, **tool**, **brush**, **brushColor**, **brushPattern**, **dragSpeed**, **penColor** and **penPattern** in the *LiveCode Dictionary*.
+For more information, see the entries for the **templateImage**, **tool**, **brush**, **brushColor**, **brushPattern**, **dragSpeed**, **penColor** and **penPattern** in the *Dictionary*.

 You may reduce the size of an image using the **crop** command.